What photo ID do you need to vote in UK elections?

 In both years, participating councils required voters to bring a form of identification.
 The Electoral Commission said many of the people who were refused a ballot for not having ID did return with it later and the number of those that didn't was fairly small.

-Elsewhere, photo ID has been mandatory in Northern Ireland since 2003 due to high levels of in-person electoral fraud and a free electoral ID card was created.
+Photo ID has been mandatory in Northern Ireland since 2003 due to in-person electoral fraud.
+A free electoral ID card was created.

-And most European countries require residents to have national ID regardless, meaning no groups of people are discriminated against at the polls.
+Most European countries require residents to have national ID regardless, meaning no groups of people are discriminated against at the polls.

 In the US, 35 states require some form of ID to vote but only about half of those specify it must be photo ID.